Failure to Appear Lawyer

 This code does not apply to the following forms of citation:

-- A citation issued by a police officer within the Natural Resources department, as per code ß 1-205 of the Maryland Natural Resources Article
+- A citation issued by a police officer within the Maryland Natural Resources Department, as per § 1-205 of the Maryland Natural Resources Article

 Failure to Appear for Jury Service